Home Updates FAQs

 Also, brownfield sites can be so scattered that it is hard for the council to provide infrastructure to support them.
 Many of the existing brownfield sites in the area are already being developed.

-The planning application is for 8,500 homes, but the master plan takes up to 10,000 homes into account, setting the framework for longer-term growth and designing the community as a whole.
-The planning application sets out plans for how these 8,500 homes – and supporting facilities and services – will be built out in phases.
+The planning permission is for 8,500 homes, but the master plan takes up to 10,000 homes into account, setting the framework for longer-term growth and designing the community as a whole.
+The outline planning application set out plans for how these 8,500 homes – and supporting facilities and services – will be built out in phases.
 Much of the detail will therefore come forward in subsequent phases, with each phase requiring permission for the detail to be approved by the Council, in consultation with stakeholders and the local community.

 We want Otterpool Park to be a garden town for everyone and to provide a wide mix of homes for people of all needs and aspirations.
 This will include flats and small houses for first-time buyers, family homes and homes for people who are retired.
 There will be homes for rent and to buy, as well as opportunities for self-build.